Spider-Man: No Way Home

 The inciting incident occurs at 16 minutes when Peter, MJ, and Ned all receive MIT rejection letters due to the controversy surrounding them.
 Peter's dream of a normal life with his friends at college is shattered, and he realizes his Spider-Man identity is destroying their futures..
 At 11% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 32 minutes marks the transition into Act II, occurring at 22% of the runtime.
-This demonstrates the protagonist's commitment to Peter's interference during Strange's spell causes it to fracture, pulling villains from across the multiverse who know Peter Parker is Spider-Man.
+This illustrates the protagonist's commitment to Peter's interference during Strange's spell causes it to fracture, pulling villains from across the multiverse who know Peter Parker is Spider-Man.
 Peter makes an active choice to take responsibility and capture them rather than let Strange send them back to die., moving from reaction to action.

 At 66 minutes, the Midpoint arrives at 44% of the runtime—arriving early, accelerating into Act IIb complications.
-Notably, this crucial beat False victory: Peter successfully cures Doc Ock and believes he can save all the villains.
+Of particular interest, this crucial beat False victory: Peter successfully cures Doc Ock and believes he can save all the villains.
 His confidence peaks as he assembles his makeshift lab at Happy's condo, certain his plan will work.
 Stakes are raised when Norman's Goblin personality begins to resurface., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 98 minutes (66% through) represents the emotional nadir.
 Here, May is mortally wounded by the Green Goblin.
 As she dies in Peter's arms, she tells him "With great power comes great responsibility."
-Peter loses his moral compass and mother figure - the person who made him want to be a hero dies because of his heroism., demonstrates the protagonist at their lowest point.
+Peter loses his moral compass and mother figure - the person who made him want to be a hero dies because of his heroism., indicates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 106 minutes initiates the final act resolution at 72% of the runtime.
 Ned accidentally portals in the other Peter Parkers (Tobey Maguire and Andrew Garfield).
 They share their losses and teach Tom's Peter that despite unbearable pain, Spider-Man never gives up.
 Peter synthesizes May's lesson with their experience: he will save the villains AND stop the Goblin., demonstrating the transformation achieved throughout the journey.